Quikii/Ollama-run-async/ReadME.md

 )
 import pandas as pd

-# 1 · Build 200 fake respondents with conditional age by gender
+# 1a · Build 200 fake respondents with conditional age by gender and unconditional education
 characteristics = {
     "Gender": {"Man": 0.5, "Woman": 0.45, "Nonbinary": 0.05},
     "Age_Group": {